paragbaxi/qualysguard_was_scan_queue/README.md

 1. Selects the applications you want to scan based on filters.
 2. Lists selected applications.
-3. Runs scans against applications.
+3. Runs scans against applications using default option profile (can be overridden).

 Examples
 ========